 - ½ cup Spanish olive oil

-- 1 tablespoon organic coconut sugar or 2 tablespoons raw organic honey or Grade A Dark Amber or C maple syrup*
+- 1 tablespoon organic coconut sugar OR 2 tablespoons raw organic local honey OR Grade A Dark Amber maple syrup, organic*

-- 1 tablespoon freshly ground pink Himalayan salt or sea salt
+- 1 tablespoon pink Himalayan salt OR sea salt, ground

-- 4 to 6 medium garlic cloves, pressed
+- 4-6 medium organic garlic cloves , pressed

-- 1 tablespoon freshly squeezed lemon or lime juice
+- 1 tablespoon freshly squeezed organic lemon OR lime juice

-- 2 teaspoons organic herbes de Provence or Greek seasoning, or ½ teaspoon each dried basil, oregano, parsley, and thyme
+- 2 teaspoons organic herbes de Provence OR organic Greek seasoning OR ½ teaspoon each organic dried basil, oregano, parsley, AND thyme

 - ½ teaspoon organic crushed red pepper flakes

-- In a glass jar with a tight-fitting lid, combine the cider vinegar, both olive oils, coconut sugar, sea salt, garlic, lemon juice, herbes de Provence, mustard, red pepper flakes, white pepper, and the essential oils.
+- Combine the cider vinegar, olive oils, coconut sugar, sea salt, garlic, lemon juice, herbes de Provence, mustard, red pepper flakes, white pepper, and essential oils in a glass jar with a tight-fitting lid.

 Step One: Mix the Salad Ingredients